the-crypt-keeper/tldw/README.md

       - Set it up so users can test against their own datasets
     - Offline diarization of speakers - Code is in, but there was some issue that was a headache so I said screw it.
       - Should work if you give it an HF api key in the code though...
-    - PyInstaller for Windows/MacOS/Linux
-      - At some point.
-I'd like this to be installable/usable by non-technical individuals and it's current setup kind of prevents that.
-      - I think I may give up on this and just use the batch scripts, but I definitely would prefer a pyinstaller version.
 - **Next items of focus**
   - Bugfixes for stability and file handling(Making sure files are removed when they should be)
   - Add support for more APIs